Configurable photonic simulator for quantum field dynamics: Acknowledgements

 \section{Acknowledgements}

-We thank René Sondenheimer for useful discussions.
-T.H. acknowledges support from the European Union under project ShoQC within the ERA-NET Cofund in Quantum Technologies (QuantERA) program, as well as from the F.R.S.- FNRS under project CHEQS within the Excellence of Science (EOS) program.
+We thank Benjamin Brecht, Dario Cilluffo, Martin Plenio, Christine Silberhorn, René Sondenheimer, and Michael Stefzsky for useful discussions.
+We thank Alexander Naumann and Robin Strahlendorf for providing a Python package for simulating photon loss~\cite{GitHubForLoss}.
+T.H. acknowledges support from the European Union under project ShoQC within the ERA-NET Cofund in Quantum Technologies (QuantERA) program, the F.R.S.-FNRS under project CHEQS within the Excellence of Science (EOS) program, the BMBF project PhoQuant (Grant No. 13N16110), and the EU project SPINUS (Grant No. 101135699).
 M.D. and M.G. are supported by funding from the German Research Foundation (DFG) under the project identifier 398816777-SFB 1375 (NOA).